mpv-player/mpv/DOCS/man/lua.rst

     Runs an external process and waits until it exits.
 Returns process status and the captured output.

-    This function is not available on Microsoft Windows.

     The paramater ``t`` is a table.
 The function reads the following entries:

         ``args``